inkandswitch/patchwork/core/elements/src/isolation/README.md

 #### Denylist

-The denylist is a shared singleton populated at boot and updated dynamically.
-It blocks sensitive system documents from ever syncing to the iframe, regardless of whether they appear in document content or are requested by the tool.
+The denylist is a shared singleton, populated eagerly at boot and extended dynamically.
+It blocks sensitive system documents from ever syncing to the iframe, regardless of whether they appear in document content or are requested by the tool. **Population is awaited before the allowlist is seeded or the intermediary repo is created** (`SyncDenylist.whenReady()`), so a protected document can never be allowlisted/synced during the population window.
+As a further backstop, the intermediary's `access()`/`announce()` fail closed to the iframe while the denylist is not yet ready.
 Denylisted document categories:

 1. **Account document** — the user's account doc (`window.accountDocHandle`).
-2. **Module settings documents** — all `ModuleSettingsDoc` URLs from `window.patchwork.packages`.
+2. **Module settings documents** — every `ModuleSettingsDoc` URL the user has: those loaded in `window.patchwork.packages` **and** the user's own `moduleSettingsUrl` read directly from the account doc (the bootloader wires the latter into the watcher only lazily, so reading the account doc catches it regardless of timing).
 3. **Tool/package source code** — for each module settings doc, all referenced module entries (branches docs, folder docs, and their children) are transitively denylisted.
 4. **All plugin import URLs** — as a catch-all, every `importUrl` from every plugin registry is denylisted along with its transitive module entries.

-The denylist also watches plugin registries for new registrations and dynamically denylists their source code documents as they appear.
+The denylist also watches plugin registries for new registrations (denylisting their source code as it appears) and the account doc for a late-arriving `moduleSettingsUrl` (denylisting the user's settings doc and its tool source when it first appears).

-**Dynamic denylist expansion.** When a URL is about to be added to the allowlist (e.g., discovered in document content), it is first checked against the denylist _and_ inspected for sensitive types.
-If the document turns out to be a `branches` doc or `patchwork:module-settings` doc, it is dynamically denylisted (along with its children) instead of being allowlisted.
-This prevents sensitive documents from leaking through user content that happens to reference them.
+**Dynamic denylist expansion.** Sensitive docs that the eager pass didn't reach (e.g. ones referenced deep in user content) are caught lazily: before a URL is added to the allowlist it goes through `denylistIfSensitive`, the single classifier shared with the boot-time pass.
+It recognizes a sensitive doc by, cheapest first: (1) already on the denylist — an O(1) lookup that, after the eager pass, catches the account doc, all module-settings docs, and all tool-source folder/branches docs; (2) the account doc by identity; (3) a module-settings doc by membership in the user's settings set; (4) a `branches` or `patchwork:module-settings` doc by `@patchwork.type`.
+A matched doc is denylisted (with its children) instead of allowlisted.
+Note that a plain tool-source folder doc has no distinguishing type and is structurally identical to a user-content folder — it is recognized only by provenance (it was reached from a module-settings doc during a denylist walk, so it is already on the denylist via mechanism 1), never by shape, so the user's own content folders are never wrongly blocked.

 #### Allowlist